iManuhK/iManuhK/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me...
 Email: emmanuelbiegon@gmail.com or WhatsApp/Call +254727472889
 - 😄 Pronouns:...
 He/Him
 - ⚡ Fun fact:...
 I love knots.
-Your regular boyscout!
+I'm your regular boyscout!

 <!---
 iManuhK/iManuhK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.